CallmePP/CallmePP/README.md

 I'm also experienced in **training AI/ML models** and working with **data visualization tools** such as **Business Intelligence (BI)** platforms.
 Currently, I'm exploring **n8n** for workflow automation and data integration.

-I'm always ready to **learn, improve, and develop new skills** to grow as a better engineer and creator.
+I'm always ready to **learn, improve, and develop new skills** to grow as a better engineer and creator‼.

 <!-- <p align="center">
   <img src="https://github.com/user-attachments/assets/1cd36b29-14fc-440a-b7b1-6d0b495d0d50" alt="Cockatiel gif" width="300" />